win7user10/Laraue.CodeTranslation.TypeScript/readme.md

 }
 ```

-Example of camel case type naming for result code:
+Example of camel case type naming strategy for result code:

 ```cs
 var options = new TypeScriptCodeTranslatorOptions()